-- Evaluate the learning materials.
-A good program keeps their textbooks and online resources up to date to reflect the constantly-changing science of fitness and exercise.
+Evaluate the learning materials.
+A good program keeps its textbooks and online resources up to date to reflect the constantly-changing science of fitness and exercise.

 Any good program should end in a certification exam.
 And a good program will prepare you to pass that exam.
-Before you take it, though, make sure you’re ready.
-Spend some time studying and follow this guide to ensure you pass on the first try.
+Before you take it, though, make sure you're ready.
+Spend some time reviewing your study material and follow this guide to ensure you pass on the first try.

 You can also consider earning an associate or a bachelor's degree in subjects like exercise science or even sports medicine, but it's not necessary.
 On a full-time basis, an associate degree program takes two years to complete, a bachelor's degree program, four years.

 Most employers do not require personal trainers hold a degree.
 However, there may be some that prefer to hire trainers with a minimum of a two-year degree.
 Consider a degree if you want to have more career options.
 Having a degree will open the door to more opportunities, like working in sales or management at a gym.

 A degree is also a stepping-stone to more advanced fitness and health careers.
 These require more advanced or specialized degrees: athletic trainer, dietician, or a physician or nurse specializing in sports medicine.

 If you're thinking of getting a degree to become a trainer and to also have more opportunities in the future, consider exercise science.
 This is a good foundational major for a number of careers, from personal training to physical education.
 Subjects of study include anatomy and physiology, kinesiology, nutrition, biology, research, athletic training, and more.
 It's a well-rounded degree for any fitness-related career.